RenardFerret/python-radicals/README.md

 __readJson__ : a simple function that extracts strings from a JSON file containing a list of strings.

 __loadDictionary__ : this function opens and parses a dictionary located at a path defined by the user.
-The default dictionary is Morphalou 2.0 as found here: http://www.cnrtl.fr/lexiques/morphalou/.
+The default dictionary is Morphalou 2.0 as found here: http://www.cnrtl.fr/lexiques/morphalou/. **Important**: due to its size, the file dictionnaire.xml containing the Morphalou 2.0 dictionary is not included in this git repository.
+The user should download it and add it to the same directory as the other files.

 __treatMessages__ : takes strings and edits them to make them lowercase, remove contractions, correct some usual spelling errors ("J'ai" becomes "je ai", "acceuil" becomes "accueil", etc.) and split them into individual words.
 A wider range of spelling mistakes will be taken into account in future versions.